By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Identifying those gaps in your life blueprint can help you develop the happy life skills you need.
 Your parents may have been great, perfect even.
 But if you are like most students in the school of life you did not get a hundred percent on any of life’s tests.
 Say you only got an 80%, a coach can point out the places you need to develop.

 What if your parents were less than perfect?
 Whole lot of people came from dysfunctional homes.
 You may not have learned some life skills because your parents or other caregiver did not know these skills either.
 Identify the gaps in your life knowledge and work on those gaps.

 It can feel uncomfortable to give yourself praise.

 Just as we are often blind to our errors we can also fail to identify our strengths.
 You go farther in any endeavor if you can make the best use possible of your strengths.
-A good coach can often see that you have talent for a function you have never considered.
+A good coach can often see that you have a talent for a function you have never considered.
 More than one famous athlete was switched from a position at which they were average to a new position by a coach who saw they had an unrecognized talent.
 Making that switch took their game and their life to a much higher level.